 While poorly designed rooms in a house are inconvenient, bad bathroom designs can make a home unlivable.
-Sometimes we get caught up in making our bathrooms look beautiful that we forget they are function-first facilities.
-At other times, we cram as many functions into space as possible but accessing them has become impossible.
+Sometimes, we get caught up in making our bathrooms look beautiful and forget they are function-first facilities.
+At other times, we cram as many functions into space as possible, but accessing them has become impossible.

 These are real examples of the worst bathrooms and bath interior designs found on the internet.
 But we’ll also talk about what could have been done to fix this (if we can fix it):